Diagrammatics of free energies with fixed variance for high-dimensional data: Methods

 We note for completeness, however, that there are also cases of diagrams with crossing identifications that do cancel, like in \figref{Identifications_RingDiagrams_examples}e.
 There, as well as in \figref{Identifications_RingDiagrams_examples}d, there are $3$ possibilities to choose the respective pairs from.
-Because the symmetry of \figref{Identifications_RingDiagrams_examples}d is decisive for the prefactor of the counter diagrams, also the diagram with crossing identification gets canceled here - because the number of possible identifications of pairs is the same in both cases.
+Because the symmetry of \figref{Identifications_RingDiagrams_examples}d is decisive for the prefactor of the counter diagrams, also the diagram with crossing identification gets canceled here - as the number of possible identifications of pairs is the same in both settings.
+To study these cases more generally, one would need to systematically count all possibilities to choose the pairs of nodes contributing to the crossing identifications.
+This can be achieved applying group theory to the symmetry group corresponding to this choice - related approaches are pursued in the field of enumerative combinatorics (see, e.g., \cite[chap.
+7]{Cameron17_book}).
+This could potentially allow us to figure classes of crossing identifications with the same symmetry factor as the non-crossing identifications and therefore further cancellations - we leave an investigation of this question for future work.

 Either way, we have now seen that pseudo-cactus diagrams without crossing identifications, like that in \figref{Identifications_RingDiagrams_examples}a, get canceled.
 For proper cactus diagrams, these complications do not exist because one does not have to identify possible pseudo nodes, the cumulants are simply what they are.